Erin Bardar, LuAnn Dahlman, TERC, EarthLabs Project

 - Lab activity uses published NOAA data sets and satellite imagery to identify and analyze regions of coral bleaching.

-- Students participate in making models, analyzing data, interpreting animations and time-series graphs.
+- Students participate in making models, analyzing data, interpreting animations, and reading time-series graphs.

 - High-quality background materials and references are provided for both the teacher and the students.